Book your sexual health consultation online

 If we’re able to deliver an immediate diagnosis then medication will be provided during the same appointment.

-When can I do my test after possibly being exposed to Gonorrhea?
+When should I do my test after possibly being exposed to gonorrhoea?

-It is possible to test within a few days of suspected infection, especially if you are displaying symptoms.
+Within a few days of suspected infection, especially if you have symptoms.

-If you are asymptomatic, the results may not be 100% accurate as the incubation period for gonorrhea is up to 30 days.
-Our nurse may advise you to come back for retesting at a later date for peace of mind.
+If you are asymptomatic, the results may not be 100% conclusive as the incubation period for gonorrhoea can be up to 30 days.
+Our doctors or nurses may advise you to come back for retesting at a later date, for additional certainty and peace of mind.

 How will I receive my result?